daiquocnguyen/ConvKB/README.md

 - May 30: The Tensorflow implementation was completed approximately three years ago, and now it is out-of-date.
 I will release the Pytorch implementation soon.

-- April 04: [Our new ACL2020 model](https://github.com/daiquocnguyen/R-MeN) uses a variant of ConvKB as a decoder which is built on top of a Transformer-based memory network for triple classification.

 ### Requirements

 - Python 3.6